How Old do you have to be to Get GED?

 Preparing for the GED: Study Resources and Strategies

-1.Enrolling in GED Preparation Courses
+1.Enrolling in GED Prep Classes

 Many states and local education providers, and Prepsaret offer GED Test Prep courses designed to help students build the necessary skills and knowledge.
 These classes typically cover the four subject areas tested on the GED exam.